2008 St. Louis Cardinals season

-The St. Louis Cardinals' 2008 season was the 127th season for the franchise in St. Louis, Missouri and the 117th season in the National League.
-The Cardinals, coming off a 78-84 season that was their worst since 1999, improved by eight games, going 86-76 in 2008.
+The 2008 St. Louis Cardinals season was the 127th season for the St. Louis Cardinals, a Major League Baseball franchise in St. Louis, Missouri.
+It was the 117th season for the Cardinals in the National League and their 3rd at Busch Stadium III.

+The Cardinals, coming off a 78–84 season in 2007 their worst since 1999, improved by eight games, going 86–76 in 2008.
 However, this was only good for fourth place in the National League Central, 11.5 games behind the division champion Chicago Cubs.

 Offseason departures and acquisitions

 Front office

 Walt Jocketty, GM of the Cardinals for twelve years, was fired due to "tension mounting" that had "grown counterproductive ... with respect to some baseball issues."
 Tony La Russa, however, signed a contract to return to manage the Cardinals for his 13th and 14th seasons.
 John Mozeliak took Jocketty's place as GM.
 John Abbamondi, former senior director of labor economics working for Major League Baseball in New York, joined the Cardinals as assistant GM.

 On March 13, it was announced that Mark Lamping, president of the Cardinals for 13 years, resigned to become the CEO of the New Meadowlands Stadium Company.
 Bill DeWitt III, son of Cardinals chairman William DeWitt, Jr. and formerly the team's vice-president of business development, took Lamping's place as president.